 - Asus ROG Strix GeForce RTX 2080 OC

 The AID64 5.99 was used to stress test the CPU, RAM and GPU including FPU and Cache.
 Each stress test was run for 30 minutes followed by 15 minutes of idling time.
 The testing was done with the following configuration:

 - The top panel only removed

 All the fans and pump were set to run at their 100% speed.
 Actual temperatures are reported on the graphs.
 The ambient temperature was 33.2°C. Average of all cores temperature is reported whereas the maximum temperature of the graphics card is reported.

 Here is the result:

 There is a difference of 2.34°C with both panels on and off.
 This is a marginal difference.

 Not much of a variation for the graphics card thermals.

-I am thankful to the Cooler Master for giving us the opportunity to review their Cooler Master MasterCase H500P Mesh chassis.
+I am thankful to the Cooler Master for giving us the opportunity to Cooler Master MasterCase H500P Review.

 Thank you!
 Please share your positive feedback. 🔋